Remi-dee/alx-system_engineering-devops/README.md

 # Bash Shell Scripts
-Each directory in this resipotory explains in details a script on performing specific tasks as related to Devops
+Each directory in this repository explains in details, using a shell script on performing specific tasks as related to Devops